MicrosoftDocs/OfficeDocs-SkypeForBusiness-pr.it-IT/Skype/SfbOnline/what-is-phone-system-in-office-365/getting-phones-for-skype-for-business-online/getting-phones-for-skype-for-business-online.md

 - Phone System
 - Strat_SB_PSTN
-description: 'Learn which phones work with Skype for Business from Polycom, HP, and Mitel, and the required licenses. ' ms.openlocfilehash: de220c3ce9ab2fd17fb65589d721f41a7bc0ebb2 ms.sourcegitcommit: 627d3108e3e2f232e911162d9d2db9558e8ead0c ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/03/2018
+description: 'Learn which phones work with Skype for Business from Polycom, HP, and Mitel, and the required licenses. ' ms.openlocfilehash: 6609a0393e2b0f641f843b917f8b14a079aeb923 ms.sourcegitcommit: dea27df69d948b7b9cc017b7023c4013cee8e4d1 ms.translationtype: MT ms.contentlocale: it-IT ms.lasthandoff: 04/16/2018
 ---
 # <a name="getting-phones-for-skype-for-business-online"></a>Ottenere telefoni per Skype for Business online

-Skype per Business Online qualifica e supporta i telefoni da scrivania per gli utenti che desiderano implementare un'esperienza di telefoni tradizionali, anziché utilizzare il Skype per applicazioni aziendali.
-In questo argomento vengono illustrati i telefoni e le versioni del firmware supportati per l'utilizzo nel Skype per Business Online e altre informazioni utili quando si imposta la telefoni all'interno dell'organizzazione.
+Skype for Business Online qualifies and supports desktop phones for users who want to have a traditional phone experience, rather than use the Skype for Business app.
+This topic covers the phones and firmware versions that are supported for use in Skype for Business Online and other information that can help you when you are setting up phones in your organization.

-Per ottenere gli aggiornamenti più recenti e la maggior parte delle informazioni aggiornate sui dispositivi supportati, vedere [Skype per il catalogo dei dispositivi Business](http://partnersolutions.skypeforbusiness.com/solutionscatalog).
+To get the latest updates and most up-to-date information on supported devices, see the [Skype for Business Device Catalog](http://partnersolutions.skypeforbusiness.com/solutionscatalog).

 ## <a name="supported-phones"></a>Telefoni supportati

-Per Skype per gli utenti aziendali Online, è possibile scegliere tra diversi modelli di *certificati per Skype per i telefoni aziendali* e telefoni che eseguono Lync Phone Edition (LPE) elencato in Skype per categoria Business Online in [Skype per dispositivo Business Catalogo](http://partnersolutions.skypeforbusiness.com/solutionscatalog).
+For Skype for Business Online users, you can choose from several models within the *Certified for Skype for Business Phones*  and phones running Lync Phone Edition (LPE) listed under the Skype for Business Online category in the [Skype for Business Device Catalog](http://partnersolutions.skypeforbusiness.com/solutionscatalog).

-Microsoft è collaborazione e stretta collaborazione con Polycom, Yealink e AudioCodes per sviluppare e la certificazione un'ampia gamma di dispositivi tramite Partner IP Phone programma (PIP) per il sistema telefonico in Office 365 e Skype per Business Server.
+Microsoft is partnering and working closely with Polycom, Yealink, and AudioCodes to develop and certify a wide variety of devices through the Partner IP Phone Program (PIP) for the Phone System in Office 365 and Skype for Business Server.

-Quando ordinano nuovi telefoni per Skype per le aziende, è importante acquistare telefoni con l' *ID prodotto destro*.
-Questi ID prodotto verranno verificare che i telefoni che si riceve Skype per Business Online versione completo già installata.
+When ordering new phones for Skype for Business, it is important to buy phones with the *right product ID*.
+These product IDs will ensure that the phones you receive have the Skype for Business Online qualified version already installed.

 |||
 |:-----|:-----|